 The ‘save for later’ button on the form allows you to save your form to complete at a later date.

-We use all the information in the application to update our records and may pass on the changes to other government agencies where we are authorised to do so.
+We use all the information in the application to update our records and may, where we are authorised to do so, pass on the changes to other government agencies.

-Please ensure that you complete the percentage of GAIC liability which is to be deferred.
+Please ensure you complete the percentage of GAIC liability to be deferred.
 Enter a percentage from 100 per cent to a lesser percentage amount.

 If you have trouble submitting the form, please contact our GAIC area on (+61) 03 9628 0049.

 Attach supporting documents

 Please ensure all relevant supporting documentation is attached via the online process and submitted electronically with your application.

 After you submit your application you will be directed to a receipt page.

 Note your receipt number (beginning with 'GAIC-Form-02') and quote this number if you contact us about your application.
 Please save a copy of the receipt for your records.